 - Only for Beginners

-- The control is not enoght for advanced players
+- The control is not enough for advanced players

 3- Tweener (Intermediate) Rackets:

 There is a lot of confusion about this point.
 Instead of leaving, stay with us, and I will provide you with all the information you need about teen rackets.
-A tweener racket is also called an intermediate racket.
-The rackets were placed between the power racket and the control racket.
+A tweener racket is also called and intermediate racket.
+The rackets were placed between the power racket and the arm friendly rackets.

 These rackets provide excellent performance thanks to the versatile frame.
 A teenager racket is ideal for players of all levels, especially for intermediates.
 The rackets are packed with power and Control.